3 Bahadur: Plot

 During a festival in the town of Roshan Nagar, a little girl is kidnapped by a thug named Mangu.
 A man named Ahmed runs after him, knocks the thug over and rescues the girl.
 Mangu is then chased towards a cave where he meets a demonic creature named Baba Balaam who gives him evil powers and tells him to protect the key of evil.
 One night, Mangu emerges from the tower clock and orders the people of Roshan Nagar that he is now their king.
 Ahmed, the man who rescued the girl, informs the people to not listen to his theatrics.
 Consequently, Mangu uses his powers to strangle Ahmed while raising him up to the tower, killing him.
 Soon, Mangu's thugs spread fear all over the town, which later became known as Andher Basti.

 Three friends, Saadi, Amna and Kamil are curious to find out about the tower and defeat the thugs even though Saadi's mother orders him not to pay attention to it.
 The three enter the tower and are granted powers by unknown creatures.
-Amna is been granted super speed, Kamil, super hearing and Saadi is granted intelligence and the ability to comprehend things cleverly.
+Amna has been granted super speed, Kamil, super hearing and Saadi is granted intelligence and the ability to comprehend things cleverly.
 The next night, they enter the tower again and defeat Mangu's thugs while Mangu attacks them.
 They are then rescued and shielded by the unknown creatures and are brought to an unknown place.

 There they get to know that their local security guard, Deenu Chacha is the guardian of the key which preserves all the good powers.
 The three kids are granted more powers.
 Kamil has the ability to fly and jump up high, Amna has the power to create shields and Saadi has the power to create black holes.
 Mangu tells Saadi about his father's death and recalls that Ahmed was Saadi's father who tried to stop him 10 years ago which angers Saadi.
 They use all their powers to defeat Mangu by throwing himself and the evil key into a powerful black hole that Saadi creates with all his power.
 As the key is destroyed, Mangu's influence diminishes and the 3 Bahadur succeed in returning peace to their land.

 Cast

 You may move your hands to better express yourself on stage or in front of the camera, but in a voice booth, you only have your voice as a communication tool to express yourself.
-Plus, there is the additional pressure of maintaining that character and ensuring there’s a level of normalcy.
+Plus, there is the additional pressure of maintaining that character and ensuring there's a level of normalcy.